• Home

 In fact, you can take a light extract, put it in an oven on a high temp and darken it up yourself to see what effect high temp extraction and drying methods would have.
 It will turn dark brown, proving temps affect the color.
 In fact, most things turn dark brown when exposed to high temps, right before they turn black and burn!

-Below is what World A.B.S say about their extract...
+Below is what World A.B.S, who own the brand we sell, say about their extract...

 Due to the process used to produce the new 2.4% eurycomanone HPLC Standardized Tongkat Ali extract, the color may vary from batch to batch.
 The color will range from a sandy brown to a slightly darker reddish brown.
 This variation arises from the color of the Tongkat Ali root used, the color of the chosen extract that passes the required specifications and also the drying process used.